14 top-rated sheet masks you can buy on Amazon | CNN Underscored

 Originally a Korean beauty trend, sheet masks have made their way to the US, where fans (including a celeb cult following) love the way the wet paper face masks, often made of bamboo, fiber or cotton, deliver soothing ingredients to the skin.

-Sheet masks work by creating a barrier which prevents the ingredients (such as antioxidants, vitamins or amino acids) from evaporating.
+Sheet masks work by creating a barrier that prevents the ingredients (such as antioxidants, vitamins or amino acids) from evaporating.
 This intensifies their delivery of promised skin benefits, whether that’s hydration or brightening.
 Typically left on for 10 to 30 minutes and used without rinsing, they’re quick and convenient.
 Since they come packaged in individual packets, they’re a go-to for travel, especially for fighting dryness on long flights.

 The good news is sheet masks are available at a range of price points, great for a quick hydrating pick-me-up and an easy splurge.
 We’ve rounded up our faves for hydration, anti-aging and brightening that you can buy on Amazon right now.
 So go ahead and treat yourself!